 Legal mechanisms for data stewardship working group

-Working group to explore different legal structures that support responsible management of data
+Working group to explore different legal structures that support responsible management of data.

-The Legal mechanisms for data stewardship working group was initially established by Dame Wendy Hall in 2019 with the aim to explore different legal structures that support responsible management of data.
+The Legal mechanisms for data stewardship working group was initially established by Dame Wendy Hall in 2019 with the aim of exploring different legal structures that support responsible management of data.
+The group reviewed how legal tools such as trust law, data cooperatives and corporate and contractual mechanisms can be used for realising data stewardship goals.

 Exploring legal mechanisms for data stewardship